pagekey/website/_posts/2018-04-19-how-to-implement-a-binary-search-tree-in-python.md

     ...
 ```

-For each of these, I added a corresponding wrapper in the BST class to expose them:
+For each traversal, I added a corresponding wrapper in the BST class to expose it:

 ```python
 class BST(object):